10 Critical Web3 Product Metrics to Track at Launch

 1. New Wallets (Signups)

-New Wallets represent users who had their first onchain interaction with your project in a given period.
-This "first interaction" metric shows the conversion point at which an audience becomes a user.
+New Wallets represent users who had their very first onchain interaction with your project during a given period.
+This “first interaction” marks the point where an audience officially becomes a user.

-Tracking wallet connections provides insight into your potential web3 conversion rate.
-For example, if 1,000 views lead to 25 wallet connections (2.5%) and 3 onchain transactions (12% conversion rate), these 3 users are now in your "new wallet" category.
+By monitoring wallet connections, you can gauge your web3 conversion rate.
+For example, if 1,000 views result in 25 wallet connections (2.5%) and 3 onchain transactions (12% of connected wallets), those 3 users enter your New Wallets category.

 2. Active Wallets

-Active wallets are consistently active with your project within a particular time window, typically 30 days (Monthly Active Wallets).
-A relatively flat active wallet trend line is often positive, meaning you've found a consistent set of users.
-Analyzing the habits of these consistent users can provide insights for growing your user base.
+Wallets consistently active with your project in a set timeframe—commonly Monthly Active Wallets (MAW).
+A relatively flat active wallet trend line is a positive sign, beacuse it means you've found your core set of users.
+Analyzing the habits of your core users can provide insights for further growing and retaining your user base.

 To uncover deeper insights, segment your active wallets into super users, high-value users, and competitive users.
-Tools such as Formo make setting up these segments easy and perform deeper analytics on each.
+Tools such as Formo make creating segments easy.

 4. Retention Rate

-The retention rate is the percentage of users that are retained over some time.
-It shows how well a new product resonates and keeps users.
-A high retention rate displays opportunities for more effective marketing, valuable user feedback, and powerful features.
+The retention rate measures the percentage of users who continue using a product over a given period.
+It reflects how well your product resonates with users and keeps them engaged.
+A high retention rate signals strong product-market fit, unlocks opportunities for more efficient marketing, and provides a steady stream of valuable user feedback to guide future improvements.

 Retention rate formula